telerik/maui-docs/controls/combobox/overview.md

 ---
 title: Overview
 page_title: .NET MAUI ComboBox Overview
-description: “The .NET MAUI ComboBox control allows users to select item or items from a drop down list of items.
-Learn more!”
+description: The .NET MAUI ComboBox control allows users to select item or items from a drop down list of items.
+Learn more!
 position: 0
 slug: combobox-overview
 ---